MicrosoftDocs/azure-devops-yaml-schema/README.md

 YAML schema definition articles are created and updated using an automated process that runs when Azure DevOps sprints are deployed.

-The definition articles in the YAML schema reference contain a combination of read-only auto-generated content based on the metadata from the [schema used to validate the YAML pipeline editor, and VS Code)](https://github.com/Microsoft/azure-pipelines-vscode#validation), and editable content that can be modified and updated.
+The definition articles in the YAML schema reference contain a combination of read-only auto-generated content based on the metadata from the [schema used to validate the YAML pipeline editor, including VS Code)](https://github.com/Microsoft/azure-pipelines-vscode#validation), and editable content that can be modified and updated.

+### Read-only auto-generated content

-An example of read-only auto-generated content for a task is the YAML syntax section for a definition.
+An example of read-only auto-generated content for a definition is the YAML syntax section.

 ```yml
 schedules: